 One popular option to grab users’ attention is to make some kind of concrete promise.

-For example, SaaS brands often claim that they can boost revenues or customer acquisition by a fixed percentage.
+For example, SaaS brands often claim they can boost revenues or customer acquisition by a fixed percentage.

 Body Copy

 Your copy should be clear and concise.
 Your visitors should be able to see the value of your product and stay interested in what you have to say.
 Using tools like bullets and other items to break up monotony works well.
-If you are not comfortable creating your own content – then do consider hiring a copywriter or a content agency to help.
+If you are not comfortable creating your content – then consider hiring a copywriter or a content agency to help.

 Additionally, social proof is crucial for landing pages.